 G2 Investigates Silica Inhalation Exposure Risk at Manufacturing Company

-Following the assessment, G2 will continue to work with the manufacturing company to monitor conditions to ensure they remain in compliance with the posted silica levels and offer a safe work environment for their employees.
+Read the case study to see the eight actionable recommendations G2 provided to ensure the manufacturing company remained in compliance and provided a safe work environment for their employees.

 Posted November 11, 2019 by in Industrial Hygiene